Jump to topic

 A dentist may use a dental onlay on molars that have lost a significant portion of their substance or have a large crack.

-Dental onlays are made of porcelain or zirconia ceramics like a crown or veneer, created in a lab.
+Dental onlays, like crowns or veneers, are made of porcelain or zirconia ceramics.
+These are created in a lab.

 A tooth splint may be a possible solution for a cracked tooth if there is damage to the surrounding bones and gums.
-A tooth splint can bond a damaged tooth to an adjacent healthy tooth.
+It can bond a damaged tooth to an adjacent healthy tooth.
 This procedure allows the bones and gums around the teeth to recover from trauma.

-In some cases, fixing a broken tooth can cost up to $10,000 without insurance, especially when extensive work, including extraction, an implant, and a crown, is needed.
+In some cases, fixing a broken tooth can cost up to $10,000 without insurance when extensive work, including extraction, an implant, and a crown, is needed.